Configure player

 After signing the license agreement, simply proceed into the theater.
 For faster seating, please be sure to sign the agreement on the back of your ticket.
 If you forget to sign, don't worry.
 Our staff is on hand to make sure you comply.
 Dude, you gotta sign the license agreement.

 So take your seats and enjoy the show along with other moviegoers who understand that at Cinepeg Theatres, we'll take care of you.
 As you focus on enjoying the presentation, our management team will keep track of all those pesky details.
-You'll love our innovative Cinepeg PayBreaks.
+You'll love our innovative Cinepeg pay breaks.
 Unlike other theaters, you'll find customer-friendly, per-seat coin slots within easy reach.
 You're part of the action.
 If you're new to Cinepeg Feeders, our helpful staff will point out the procedures we've instituted to guarantee the most enjoyable and compliant viewing experience.

 For those on a tighter budget, enjoy our audio-only program at no additional cost to you.
 To help avoid unwanted expense, our team is eager to assist.
 At Cinepeg 4 Theaters, we're committed to customer satisfaction.
 You can terminate the agreement at any time.
 No questions asked.
-Remember, at Cinepick 4 Theaters, we're making changes for you. from Wyoming, Alaska, Hawaii, or continental United States.
+Remember, at Cinepick 4 Theaters, we're making changes for you.
+Wyoming, Alaska, Hawaii, or continental United States.
 Void were prohibited.
 Animals were not harmed during the testing of Cinepec pay break technologies.

 So that was two pennies for your thoughts.
 So things have been moving forward on the licensing front, and I'd say we are cautiously optimistic.
 We've included all the technologies in the seat of Jaguar.
 We hope you'll take a look at that, and we fully expect we'll be in the marketplace with a GM product before too much longer here.
 So that's the MPEG-4 licensing situation.

 Great.
 Let's take a look at another new item in QuickTime 6.
-This is called JPEG 2000.
-JPEG 2000 is sort of the next generation still image format follow-up to the JPEG standard that everybody knows and loves.
+This is called JPEG-2000.
+JPEG 2000 is sort of the next generation still image format follow up to the JPEG standard that everybody knows and loves.
 And it has some unique characteristics.
 First of all, it is 30% more efficient than JPEG on average.

+It supports both lossy compression, just like JPEG does.
+Instead of being DCT-based compression like JPEG, it's now a wavelet-based compression.
+This will provide sort of a reduction in the blockiness that you associate with JPEG when you've not got enough bits.
+It's got the potential to support very deep color, sort of greater than 8 bits per pixel channel.
+It's very cool.
+It's got all kinds of features for making more elaborate encodings to deal with more sophisticated kinds of files.
+And on the -- in this new world of MPEG-4 licensing sensitivities, we are aware that they are working towards a royalty-free licensing model.
+So we fully expect this is going to be a very important standard for not only for still image work, but also for the next generation of kind of the motion JPEG style work that you associate with pro video kinds of applications.
+So now Tom's going to show us a little bit about how that works.
 Before he starts, so this is a new codec technology that's going to be built into QuickTime 6, so you should be able to try this out.
 It's not actually in the Jaguar seed that you've got, but we will provide an update at some point here before too much longer, and you'll be able to play with this yourself.
 Go ahead, Tom.
 Okay.
-So this very scary image was taken.
-It was taken by one of the QuickTime engineers on the QuickTime team.
-And this is the raw Photoshop file uncompressed.
+So this very scary image was taken by one of the QuickTime engineers on the QuickTime team, and this is the raw Photoshop file uncompressed.
 It's around 35 megabytes, I believe.
 Pretty big.

 Producing a JPEG 2000 picture from QuickTime is as simple as exporting and selecting the JPEG 2000 codec, dialing in the quality level that you want, saying okay, and you're good to go.
 So once again, applications that support the standard QuickTime export can just export to JPEG 2000 as a brand new feature and you can charge more money for your application in the next update.